keerthanvenkata/keerthanvenkata/README.md

 ### ⚡ Fun Facts

-- I thrive on building prototypes, iterating fast, and delivering complete solutions powered by AI.
-- Outside of tech, I love exploring new music and traveling to fresh destinations.
+- I’m obsessed with building fast—thinking in product, prototyping with purpose, and shipping smart AI solutions.
+- Whether it’s a smart assistant, a recommender engine, or an automation tool—I love building things that *do* things.
+- Outside of code, I’m usually jamming to a playlist or planning my next trip.

 ---